This story about a stroke tells of my brush with fate.

-Let's be honest; it's a chiropractor's nightmare.
-If a patient has a stroke, and he'd consulted a DC in the last month, manipulation is always blamed, no matter what.
+Let us be honest; it is a chiropractor's nightmare.
+If a patient has a stroke, and he had consulted a DC in the last month, manipulation is always blamed, no matter what.

 There was even a case in which a patient with a sprained ankle, and the only treatment was to the lower limb, yet chiropractic was vilified in the medical and popular press.

-A good scare is worth much more to a man than good advice.
+A good scare is worth much more to a man than sound advice.

 - Edgar Watson Howe

 This page was last updated by Bernard Preston on 9th January, 2019.

 It’s always irritating when a patient misses an appointment.
 When it is the first appointment on Monday morning, it is doubly irritating.
 Sally, my secretary, has a superstition that, when the first patient does not arrive, then the rest of the day will be chaotic.

 I have to admit that she has a point, but we are all allowed to be found wanting occasionally.
 It is part of life to be forgetful, or have the car not start on a winter’s morning.
 It is not often though, that a patient misses the first appointment on a Monday morning because his wife was struck by lightning over the weekend.
 Golf clubs make good conductors.

 Sally brought me the news a few hours later, and I went over to Jerry’s place after work.
 His kids had started arriving and I felt a bit awkward, said my piece and left.
 His daughter was talking about "an act of God" and their sons were just shaking their heads and saying things like "shit happens."
 So it does.
 They were a golfing family and all three children, now young adults, were scratch players which is no mean feat.
 I wondered is golf a dangerous game?
 What are the statistics?